Varamyr riding his snow bear - by Alex Aparin, © FFG

 A Storm of Swords

-Varamyr uses Orell's eagle to scout Castle Black.
+Varamyr uses Orell's eagle to scout Castle Black during the battle beneath the Wall.
 He takes early notice of Stannis Baratheon's arrival at the Wall thanks to the eagle.
 Melisandre burns the eagle with her magic, causing Varamyr to briefly go insane and lose control of all his animals.
 The beasts then rampage through the camp and flee.

 A Dance with Dragons